 Do I need to file my notice of intent every year?

-No. File once when you start.
+No. Simply file once when you start.
 After that, just do your annual evaluation.
-The only time you file again is if you move to a new county.
+You only file again if you move to a new county.

 What if I forget to file my notice within 30 days?

-File as soon as you remember.
-The law says “within 30 days,” but districts don’t typically count days.
+Simply file as soon as you remember.
+Generally, districts don’t typically count days.
 Just get it done.

 Can I homeschool just one child and send others to school?